Exploring jet transport coefficients by elastic scattering in the strongly interacting quark-gluon plasma: Results

 We proceed with the evaluation of the energy loss by the binary collisions.
-Fig. \ref{fig:dE_p} shows the temperature dependence of the energy loss $\Delta E=dE/dx$ (lower plot) in the on-shell case for a quark jet with mass $M = 10$ MeV for medium temperatures $T=0.3$ GeV (left column), $T=0.4$ GeV (middle column) $T=0.5$ GeV (right column).
-As seen from Fig. \ref{fig:dE_p} $dE/dx$ show a smooth increase with temperature and a very strong dependence on the jet momentum.
-Similarly to the jet coefficient, one can consider the asymptotic behavior of energy loss within the small-angle approximation \cite{He:2015pra}
+Fig. \ref{fig:dE_p} shows the scaled energy loss $1/T^2 \Delta E=1/T^2 dE/dx$ in the on-shell case for a quark jet with mass $M = 10$ MeV for medium temperatures $T=0.3$ and $0.4$ GeV.
+As seen from Fig. \ref{fig:dE_p} $1/T^2 dE/dx$ shows similar to $\qhat/T^3$ a logarithmic increase with $E/T$.
+Similarly to the jet coefficient $\hat q$, one can consider the asymptotic behavior of energy loss within the small-angle approximation \cite{He:2015pra}:

 Here $C_i = C_F/ C_A$ denotes the color factor, $q_{max} =2.6 E_{jet} T$ for the LBT model \cite{He:2015pra}.